Alperkisik/AdonetMapper_DataAccess/README.md

 ### **Second Layer - Repository.cs Layer**
 This layer presents Stored Procedure Methods related with Dto Models.
-For example, if database has Student table and Stored Procedure Methods related with Student table like Select_Students ( returns Student records based on parameters ), create a repository layer based on that in this case repository named "StudentRepository" or "Student_SPPM" (SPPM => Stored Procedure Method Library) inherited from AdonetDataProvider.
-Then add Stored Procedure Methods as C# methods like Ienumerable<Student> Select_Students(object parameters) then inside the method call base methods comes from AdonetDataProvider.
+For example, create a repository layer based on that in this case repository named "StudentRepository" or "Student_SPPM" (SPPM => Stored Procedure Method Library) inherited from AdonetDataProvider , if database has Student table and Stored Procedure Methods related with Student table like Select_Students ( returns Student records based on parameters ).
+Then add Stored Procedure Methods as C# methods like Ienumerable<Student> Select_Students(object parameters) "Select_Students name represents Stored Procedure Name" then inside the method call base methods comes from AdonetDataProvider.
 This layer is also be used as validating your parameters (like in Bussiness Layers) or converting parameters to proper types for AdonetDataProvider methods.
 Only one thing is certainly required that is validating parameters somewhere before calling AdonetDataProvider methods because Stored Procedure Method has parameters with limits and accepts only with same named parameters.

 ### **Third Layer - DataAccess.cs Layer**